ethereum/ethereum-org-website/src/content/glossary/index.md

 Most generally, this represents an [EOA](#eoa) or [contract](#contract-accouint) that can receive (destination address) or send (source address) [transactions](#transaction) on the blockchain.
 More specifically, it is the rightmost 160 bits of a [Keccak hash](#keccak-256) of an [ECDSA](#ecdsa) [public key](#public-key).

-### application programming interface

-An Application Programming Interface (API) is a set of definitions for how to use a piece of software.
-An API sits between an application and a web server, and facilitates the transfer of data between them.

 ### application binary interface (ABI) {#abi}

 The standard way to interact with [contracts](#contract-account) in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interactions.

 <DocLink to="/developers/docs/smart-contracts/compiling/#web-applications" title="ABI" />

+### application programming interface {#api}

+An Application Programming Interface (API) is a set of definitions for how to use a piece of software.
+An API sits between an application and a web server, and facilitates the transfer of data between them.

 ### assert {#assert}